kimlimjustin/xplorer/docs/docs/install.md

 Faced Windows Defender?
 </summary>

-This is actually not an error, it's a design choice by Microsoft to protect those of us who are not tech-savvy (i.e. potentially your friends) from virus.
-You don't need to worry the safety of Xplorer in this case, since it's [open source](https://github.com/kimlimjustin/xplorer) and you can inspect the code or even build your own version!
+This is actually not an error, it's a design choice by Microsoft to protect those of us who are not tech-savvy (i.e. potentially your friends) from a virus.
+You don't need to worry about the safety of Xplorer in this case since it's [open source](https://github.com/kimlimjustin/xplorer) and you can inspect the code or even build your own version!

 To Handle this, you can just click the `More Info` button, then, just click Run Anyway.